euanacampbell/reddit-client/README.md

 # Reddit Client

-Reddit Client is a web-based Reddit viewer allowing you to search and view subreddits, including their posts and comments.
+A web-based Reddit viewer allowing you to search and view subreddits, including their posts and comments.

-It utilises the Reddit API
+It utilises the Reddit API.

 ## Installation